MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/4-review-code-verify-deployment.md

 1. Complete a purchase as follows:
     1. Select the **LOGIN** link in the upper right to sign into the app (the credentials are provided on the login page).
-    1. Add the **.NET Blue Hoodie** to the shopping bag by clicking on the image.
+    1. Add the **.NET BLUE HOODIE** to the shopping bag by clicking on the image.
     1. Select the shopping bag icon in the upper right.
     1. Select **CHECKOUT**, then select **PLACE ORDER** to complete the purchase.